 Celebrating 50 Years of Nurse-Midwifery Education at Georgetown

-Join Georgetown University School of Nursing as it celebrates five decades of training nurse-midwives to provide primary care to individuals across the lifespan as well as during the labor, birth and postpartum periods; manage sexual and reproductive health and gynecologic health; provide family planning services and preconception care; and manage the care of newborns up to one month.
+In 2023, Georgetown University School of Nursing celebrated five decades of training nurse-midwives to provide primary care to individuals across the lifespan as well as during the labor, birth and postpartum periods; manage sexual and reproductive health and gynecologic health; provide family planning services and preconception care; and manage the care of newborns up to one month.
+This page commemorates that celebration.

 50th Anniversary of Midwifery Education Symposium and Celebration